Trails Don't Maintain Themselves. That's Where FAMB...and our Supporters...Come in

 To address the backlog of Flathead Valley trails in need of maintenance and upkeep and the chronic underfunding of trail maintenance projects at both the state and federal level, FAMB founded the Flathead Trail Crew in 2020.
 Our professional, paid trail crew clears and maintains multi-use trails on state land, in the National Forest, and in city and county parks throughout the Flathead Valley.
 We focus particularly on trails that mountain bikers love to ride - and trails that we feel people would love riding if they were properly maintained.

-Thanks to 103 generous donors, FAMB raised $14,720.34 for the Flathead Trail Crew in the 2019 Great Fish Community Challenge.
-With matching donations courtesy of some very generous, community-minded folks who donated to the Match Fund, this amount was increased by 49% to $22,050.05.
+Our Flathead Trail Crew's inaugural 2020 work season was funded thanks to 103 generous donors who gave a combined $14,720.34 to FAMB during the Whitefish Community Foundation's 2019 Great Fish Community Challenge.
+With matching donations courtesy of some very generous, community-minded folks who donated to the Match Fund, this amount was increased with a 49% match to $22,050.05.